mdahllof/gendertext/README.md

-# Supplementary Materials for the article draft "Author gender and text characteristics in contemporary Swedish fiction"
+# Supplementary Materials for the article draft “Author gender and text characteristics in contemporary Swedish fiction”

 **Mats Dahllöf, Uppsala University, 2022-11-11**